 Key Takeaways From Hiring A Night Doula

 A postpartum night doula provides overnight, in-home support for families with newborn babies in the days, weeks, and months after birth.
-The biggest benefit of hiring a night doula is getting more sleep and professional childcare during the most vulnerable time for both mother and baby.
+The biggest benefit of hiring a night doula is getting more sleep.
+You get professional childcare during the most vulnerable time for both mother and baby.

 Is a night doula worth the cost?
 It really depends on your family’s needs and budget.
 The good thing is that the night doula cost won’t last forever since your baby will eventually start to sleep better.
 However, I highly recommend having a breakaway plan if you hire one.
 Otherwise, you could spend much more than you wanted and cause unwanted financial stress.